BIMA’s Treasure Trek

 Keeping:

-• Please keep only one float per seeker.
+• Please keep only one float per household so as many families as possible can enjoy the fun!!
 However…

 • Send a photo of you with your find to treasuretrek@biartmuseum.org